This article reviews 7 shampoos specifically formulated to treat or reduce the symptoms of seborrheic dermatitis.

 Zinc pyrithione is considered one of the most effective anti-fungal agents for the treatment of seborrheic dermatitis [6, 7].
 While ketoconazole and selenium sulfide may be more effective in more aggressive cases , zinc pyrithione finds a good middle ground with a limited number of known side-effects.

 Flakiness and dryness are the symptoms which only start to disappear after more frequent usage.
-In fact, dryness was actually increased during use for me and was only aided by moisturizers and conditioners.
+In fact, for me, dryness was actually increased during use and was only aided by moisturizers and conditioners.

 Many alternative coal tar shampoos available

 If you’re looking for alternative coal tar based options, you can find a comprehensive list over on DandruffDeconstructed (a website run by a fellow community member, Chris).

 Thanks to its long history of use, coal tar has a substantial amount of evidence to support it’s long-term safety ; with some studies evaluating its impact over the course of several decades .